Edward205/Edward205/README.md

 i use windows 10 ltsc btw

-codestatz (but i'm not alwyas working in an ide which supports the extension so not all of my work is recorded):
+codestatz (but i'm not always working in an ide which supports the extension so not all of my work is recorded):

 ![codestatz](https://codestats-readme.wegfan.cn/history-graph/edward)